-As I watched and listened, I became aware the Grieg was writing about more than eleventh century Scotland or current Scottish/English antagonisms.
+As I watched and listened, I became aware that Grieg was writing about more than eleventh century Scotland or current Scottish/English antagonisms.
 He was writing about the failure of leadership in the coalition of western armies that invaded Iraq and Afghanistan.

 The costuming, music and movement heighten this parallel.
 The British troops wear the red cross of the crusades on their war torn uniforms.
 I saw in these costumes the legacy of western invasions of the Middle East.
 Malcolm wears a long white gown and soft slippers, clothing that could be worn by a sheik.
 Gruach’s serving maids wear black head coverings that look like the traditional hijab.
 The onstage combo plays a score with reverberations of Middle Eastern music.
 The women dance with circular hand gestures that could be a part of either culture.